COLOMBIA: GATEWAY TO SOUTH AMERICA

-Colombia is the fourth largest country in South America, and is also the only South American country with coastlines on both the North Pacific Ocean and Caribbean Sea.
+Colombia is the fourth largest country in South America and is also the only South American country with coastlines on both the North Pacific Ocean and the Caribbean Sea.

 Colombians are proud of their linguistic heritage and take great pains to preserve the purity of their official language, Castilian Spanish.
 Aside from Spanish, there are about 68 indigenous languages and dialects corresponding to five major linguistic groups.

-Tropical along coast and eastern plains; cooler in highlands
+Tropical along the coast and eastern plains; cooler in highlands

-Within the different region of the country, temperatures vary a lot, depending mostly on the elevation and proximity to the oceans.
+Within the different regions of the country, temperatures vary a lot, depending mostly on the elevation and proximity to the oceans.
 The coastal regions have maximum temperatures of 70-80F (23-32C) throughout the year.
-Away for the coast, into the heart of Colombia (including the capital, Bogota) temperatures drop to comfortable 60-70F (17-27C), and may get quote cool during the nights.
+Away for the coast, into the heart of Colombia (including the capital, Bogota) temperatures drop to comfortable 60-70F (17-27C), and may get quite cool during the nights.

 Bogota is the capital of the Republic of Colombia.
 It was founded in 1538 by Gonzalo Jimenez de Quesada on the high plateau known as the Sabana de Bogota, more than 1.5 miles above sea level and bounded by the eastern range of the Andes.